HIV Infected Women - Psychological Issues

-1. Enumerate gender norms that contribute to the spread of HIV infection.
+1. List three gender norms that contribute to the spread of HIV infection.

 2. Explain harm-reduction techniques for women who are IDUs.

-3. Investigate the factors of the most vulnerable women.
+3. Appraise three factors of the most vulnerable women.

-4. Examine principles of bereavement support to care for patients and families.
+4. Evaluate principles of bereavement support to care for patients and families.

-5. Identify triggers that may exacerbate an existing mental health disorder among women with HIV.
+5. Identify three triggers that may exacerbate an existing mental health disorder among women with HIV.